 I met Gary Shannon in 1966 when he was 21 years old and working at KPUG in Bellingham.
 I was in junior high school, 14 years of age, a KPUG fan with a serious interest in radio broadcasting.
-The “live guys” at 1170 AM back then were Kirk Wilde, Larry Dean, Bob O’Neil, Harvey (Charlie) Brown and our subject of today is Gary Shannon.
+It was the summer after completing eighth grade when my friend, Tom Warner, and I walked out Sunset Drive to the KPUG studio.
+The “live guys” at 1170 AM back then were Kirk Wilde, Larry Dean, Bob O’Neil, Harvey (Charlie) Brown and our subject today is Gary Shannon.

 On a Saturday afternoon, a bold friend of mine suggested that we walk out to KPUG to see if they would let us inside for a tour.
 We had no clue who might be at the station, other than we knew Kirk Wilde was counting down the week’s Top-50 hits.
 Hoping for the best from a surprise visit, my friend and I headed out Sunset Drive.
 Upon arrival, we knocked on the door of the KPUG studio.